FlaAI/TSFool/README.md

 **The UCR Time Series Classification Archive:** https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

 We select the 10 experimental datasets following the UCR briefing document strictly to make sure there is no cherry-picking.
 To be specific, the claims for the certain type of selected data are:
-- 30 $\leq$ Train Size $\leq$ 1000, since the pre-training of RNN classifiers is not a main part of our approach and is not expected to spend too much time, while a too small training set may make the model learning unnecessarily challenging, and a too big training set is more likely to be time-cosuming respectively; and
+- 30 $\leq$ Train Size $\leq$ 1000, since the pre-training of RNN classifiers is not a main part of our approach and is not expected to spend too much time, while a too small training set may make the model learning unnecessarily challenging, and a too big training set is more likely to be time-cosuming respectively;
 - Test Size $\leq$ 4000,

 class numbers $\leq$ 5 and time step length $\leq$ 150, since these can effect the efficiency of all kinds of attack methods used